Dipakmali100/LingoQuest/README.md

-# Your React Website
+# LingoQuest

-Welcome to the repository for your React website!
+Welcome to the repository of LingoQuest!
 This README will guide you through the process of setting up and running the application locally.

 ## Prerequisites